Relieves stress and anxiety

 - Calms “monkey mind”

 - Faster initiation of, and improved quality of sleep

-Neurotransmitters are messenger chemicals that communicate signals from the brain to the rest of the body.
-They control vital functions such as breathing, hunger and body temperature, but one of their most important roles is in regulating mood.
-Gamma aminobutyric acid, or GABA, is the most important inhibitory neurotransmitter in the brain.
-Inhibitory neurotransmitters protect against overstimulation or excitement of the brain, creating a calming effect which is important for mood, sleep, brain function and mental health.
+Neurotransmitters are chemical messengers found throughout the central nervous and multiple organ systems.
+They help drive vital functions and one of their most important roles is in regulating mood.
+Gamma aminobutyric acid (GABA), is the most important inhibitory neurotransmitter in the brain.
+Its signals protect against overstimulation or excitement of the brain, creating a calming effect which is important for mood, sleep, chronic stress, and brain function.
 GABA is a natural remedy for improving and maintaining optimal mental health.

-GABA has been studied for its effects in individuals experiencing chronic worry and insomnia as a result of not being able to “turn off” their thoughts at night.
-GABA is highly effective in reducing stress and anxiety, and promotes healthy sleep.
-It has been shown to affect the brain directly, increasing α-brain waves (those associated with relaxation) and reducing β-brain waves (those associated with worry and stress).
-During times of stress, GABA acts to regulate brain excitability and inhibits signals in the brain which cause mood imbalances and stress, effectively creating a ‘relaxing effect’.
-GABA also has a protective role in preventing cognitive disorders and may reduce the frequency and intensity of seizures.
+The neurotransmitter GABA has been studied for its effects in individuals experiencing chronic worry and insomnia as a result of not being able to “turn off” their thoughts at night (also known as “monkey mind.”)
+It is effective in reducing stress and anxiety, and has been shown to help with falling asleep faster.
+It affects the brain directly by increasing brain waves associated with relaxation (alpha -waves) and reducing brain waves associated with worry and stress (beta waves).

 GABA is a neurotransmitter that inhibits the activity of excitatory neuronal impulses to prevent the overstimulation of the brain.
 GABA has been referred to as the brain’s natural calming agent and helps to temporarily promote relaxation.